When your child has ADHD, anxiety, mood instability, or symptoms that don’t fully make sense…

 Persistent Inflammation or Reccuring Illness

-PANS, MCAS, POTS, ADHD, EDS, autism traits, histamine sensitivity, or symptoms that don't fit into one clear diagnosis.
+PANS, MCAS, POTS, ADHD, EDS, autism traits—or symptoms that don’t fully fit into one clear diagnosis.

-Recurring infections, immune dysregulation, chronic pain or chronic fatigue
+Frequent infections, immune dysregulation, chronic pain, or ongoing fatigue.

 When People Usually Find Me

-This approach begins by slowing down enough to see the patterns that may have been missed along the way and understanding what the body needs before asking it to do more.
+This approach begins by slowing down enough to recognize patterns that may have been missed—and understanding what the body needs before asking it to do more.

 How Care Is Structured

-I work from one care framework applied thoughtfully based on what your body- or your families system- can actually handle.
+I work from one care framework applied thoughtfully based on what your body- or your family's system- can actually handle.

 Care begins by identifying where the system is constrained, and what cannot be rushed.